Sage Rosenfels: First stint with Miami Dolphins (2002–2005)

-Houston Texans (2006–08)
+Houston Texans (2006–2008)

 He signed with the Houston Texans as an unrestricted free agent on March 13, 2006.

 In 2006, the Houston Texans trailed the Tennessee Titans 21–3 before he threw three second-half touchdown passes to cut the lead to 28–22 as time ended the comeback.

-The Sporting News February 2007 off-season awards issue predicted that Sage would be 2007's Tony Romo, the breakout quarterback of the year coming from a backup role.
+The Sporting News February 2007 off-season awards issue predicted that Rosenfels would be 2007's Tony Romo, the breakout quarterback of the year coming from a backup role.

 In 2007, the Houston Texans trailed the Tennessee Titans 32–7 entering the fourth quarter.
 Rosenfels tied an NFL record by throwing four 4th-quarter touchdown passes, to give the Texans a 36–35 lead before Rob Bironas kicked his NFL-record 8th field goal to give the Titans a 38–36 win.
 Rosenfels finished the 2007 season at 4–1 as a starter, in comparison to Matt Schaub's 4–7 on the season.
 He completed 154-of-240 passes for 1,684 yards and 15 touchdowns.
 His passing touchdown percentage of 6.3% was fourth-best in the NFL for the season, and his pass completion percentage of 64.2% was the 10th-best in the NFL.

-In 2008, Rosenfels started in the Texans' home opener against the Indianapolis Colts.
+In 2008, Rosenfels started the Texans' home opener against the Indianapolis Colts.
 Although Rosenfels had led the team to a 27–10 lead with 8:18 remaining, Indianapolis scored a touchdown to make the score 27–17 with 4:04 left.
-After Rosenfels fumbled twice the Colts took the lead and, following a last-minute Rosenfels interception, finished the game with a 31–27 victory.
+Rosenfels fumbled twice, one of which was returned for a touchdown after he attempted to hurdle multiple defenders, after which the Colts took the lead and sealed the 31–27 victory following a last-minute interception.

 Rosenfels got his first win as a starter in 2008 in a November game against the Cleveland Browns.
 His second win of the season came against the Jacksonville Jaguars in the Houston Texans' first ever Monday Night Football appearance.

 In his three seasons with the Texans, Rosenfels went 6–4 as a starter.
 Through the 2008 season, he had thrown 30 career touchdown passes.

 First stint with Minnesota Vikings (2009)

 Rosenfels was acquired from the Texans by the Minnesota Vikings on February 27, 2009.
-In exchange, the Texans received a fourth-round pick in the 2009 NFL Draft.
+In exchange, the Texans received a fourth-round pick in the 2009 NFL draft.
 After failing to negotiate the rights to No. 18 from wide receiver Sidney Rice, Rosenfels decided to wear No. 2 because he had two children named Peyton and Ava and his favorite band is U2.
 Rosenfels was originally supposed to battle Tarvaris Jackson for the starting spot, but his role changed to third-string quarterback after Brett Favre was signed.